• Level 2

 FAQs

-Where do you deliver this dystonia awareness training?
+Where do you deliver this training?

 We can deliver this training at your premises, as long as it's within the UK.
 Also, we have our own venues in Stoke on Trent, London, Swindon, Epsom & York if you need access to a training room (additional charges will apply).
 We can also deliver this training virtually using Zoom.
 However, sessions delivered via Zoom will be theory only and will not include any practical’s

-How long will the dystonia awareness training last?
+How long will the dystonia course last?

 This training will last 2-3 hours.
 We give a range of time to account for variable factors such as; underlying knowledge and competence of delegates, class interaction and engagement and reduced delegate numbers.
 If a course finishes earlier than the allotted time, it will be due to one of these reasons.
 However, our trainer will ensure that all learning outcomes have been met.